 PCI DSS certified PIN delivery process does not involve any intermediaries.
 The message cannot be intercepted or read even by the staff handling the process.

-This results not only in a better experience for the customer, or reduced costs, but also in an optimised process in the bank itself.
+This results not only in a better experience for the customer, or reduced costs, but also in an optimized process in the bank itself.

 To learn more on professional SMS systems in banking!